 What Are The Dangers of Interlock Devices?January 30, 2020

 Evidence is emerging that brings into question the safety of a device meant to save lives.
-Similar to an on-the-go breathalyzer test, the technology, which has been employed throughout the U.S. as a mandated safety measure against drunk driving, has been implicated as a cause for a number of distracted driving accidents.
+Similar to an on-the-go breathalyzer test, the technology of interlock devices, which has been employed throughout the U.S. as a mandated safety measure against drunk driving, has been implicated as a cause for a number of distracted driving accidents.

 Ignition interlock devices have been in use for more than a decade to curb drunk driving by rendering a car inoperable unless the driver can prove that they are sober.
 The technology has been required by many states to limit driving access by convicted drunk drivers.
 Regrettably, as the system requires intermittent sobriety testing throughout the drive, drivers’ efforts to satisfy its verification requirements have led to accidents, many of which have been deadly.